ConSol/sakuli/docs/sahi-https.md

 ![certs](pics/tutorial_certs.png)

-You can close every opened tab when it is displaying "Sucesyfully connected" for the domain:
+You can close every opened tab when it is displaying "Successfully connected" for the domain:

 ![connected](pics/tutorial_connected.png)